BroadcomMFD/broadcom-product-scripts/endevor/Package-Shipping-Model-and-Script-Examples/README.md

 ### Multiple Endevors

-If you are running multiple Endevors, it would be unreasonable to expect that dateaset names and jobcard values (for example) be the same on all of them.
-A more resonable expectation is to allow each Endevor to use its own dataset names, jobcard values and other site-specific variations.
+If you are running multiple Endevors, it would be unreasonable to expect that dataset names and jobcard values (for example) be the same on all of them.
+A more reasonable expectation is to allow each Endevor (or Lpar) to use its own dataset names, jobcard values and other site-specific variations.

 If **DBOX** is the name of an Lpar, then **@DBOX** is the name of a "callable Rexx" service, providing site-specific information for just that Lpar.
 Other Lpars can have their own "callable Rexx" services too.
 Then, the necessary differences from one Endevor to the next can be managed in "callable Rexx" service routines, and not managed in the common code.
 The example **C1BMXIN.skl**, paired with the **@DBOX** member, shows how this can be done.

 A "callable Rexx" service can be engaged anywhere REXX is run.
 One of the places is  within an ISPF skeleton.
-Member **C1BMXIN.skl** must reference a CSIQCLS0 library whose name might differ from one Lpar to the next.
-It calls **@DBOX** for the value of **MyCLS0Library** and re-assigns the returned value to a new variable named **CSIQCLS0**.
-Then the **&CSIQCLS0** reference will be replaced with the datset name returned by **@DBOX**.
+Member **C1BMXIN.skl** references a CSIQCLS0 library whose name might differ from one Lpar to the next.
+When running on the DBOX Lpar, it calls **@DBOX** for the value of **MyCLS0Library** and assigns the returned dataset name to a new variable named **CSIQCLS0**.
+Then, the **&CSIQCLS0** variable will be replaced with the datset name whenever it is found.

-The lines of code below come from  **C1BMXIN.skl**.
+These lines of code come from  **C1BMXIN.skl**.
 Notice that the trace is turned on.

     )CM ---------- This section shows accessing Site-Specific variables